AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 In the three examples above, we have shown how to launch GPU kernels.
-In the CUDA C++ and Fortran cases, the kernel is launched with a C++ template global function of AMReX (hidden in the launch macro), whereas for the OpenACC example, it is done with pragma in Fortran.
+In the CUDA C++ and Fortran cases, the kernel is launched with a C++ template global function in AMReX (hidden in the launch macro), whereas for the OpenACC example, it is done with pragma in Fortran.
 More details on the examples can be found in the source codes at ``Tutorials/GPU/Launch/``.
 We also refer the readers to Chapter